 In passing, did you notice that all these ideas add humor to the baby shower invitation card too?

-Of course, anyway and anyhow you make your invitations, they’re certainly creative cards.
+Of course, anyway and anyhow you make your invitations, they certainly qualify as creative cards.
 However, there’s one cool idea that’s worth bringing to your attention.

 Do you plan to send thank you cards to your guests after your party or event is over?
 Then, consider making your invitations from the same art or theme you intend to use for the thank you cards.